Humphreys County Vehicle Impound Guide

 • Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.

-• Vehicle registration: You will need the vehicle's current registration.
+• Vehicle registration or title: You will need the vehicle's current registration or the vehicle's title.

 • Proof of insurance: You must provide proof of current insurance coverage for the vehicle.